jeff-adkisson/swe-3313-spring-2025/project/README.md

 Your Technical Design will include:

-- **Implementation Language(s) including *why* you selected it** *For example, if you are using Grails, your languages are Groovy and HTML.
-JavaFX is not a language - it's a framework that uses Java.
+- **Implementation Language(s) including *why* you selected it** *For example, if you are using Flask, your languages are Python and HTML.
+Flask is not a language - it's a framework that uses Python.
 As always, write using bullets, lists, and tables... avoid huge paragraphs.
 Include links to your language's documentation, useful tutorials, etc. Your goal here is to help a developer understand why you choose the language and quickly learn more about it.*

-- **Implementation Frameworks including *why* selected them** *For example, if you are using Grails, the framework is Grails.
+- **Implementation Frameworks including *why* selected them** *For example, if you are using Java, the framework is Spring Boot.
 You might also use a CSS framework such as Bootstrap.
-JavaFX is a framework.
 Blazor is a framework that uses the C# language.
 Include useful links to documentation for your framework(s).
 You goal here is to help a developer understand your architecture and quickly learn more about it.
 Links to tutorials and videos are quite useful as well.
 As always, write using bullets, lists, and tables... avoid huge paragraphs.*

 - **Entity Relationship Diagram, Entity/Field Descriptions and Data Examples**<br/>
    *All of the data your system manages and how each data type is related will be visually depicted here.
 Your ERD design is not an academic effort - this should match what you actually plan to implement - so plan carefully keeping in mind the data your user interface design demonstrated the application will display/manage.*